-The concept of a stockless – or “bullpup” – rifle has been around since the very dawn of the 20th Century, when it was invented in the United Kingdom, the country with which it still is most closely associated.
+The concept of a stockless – or “bullpup” – rifle has been around since the very dawn of the 20th Century.
+It was invented in the United Kingdom, the country with which it still is most closely associated.
 After World War II, the concept began to gain traction, but bullpups saw their greatest success in the 1970s and ’80s, being adopted by Austria, Britain, France, Singapore, and many other major nations of the world.
 However, in the modern military market, the concept’s popularity has declined.
 The questions of why, and how designers can create more competitive military bullpups are the subjects of this article.

 I. Bullpups are Losing Ground

 It is an obvious advantage: Delete the stock, move the pistol grip forward, and voila, an extra 4-8″ of barrel absolutely free.
 But, if it’s so easy to see the appeal of the bullpup, why has the concept lost ground in global military market?
 Just a few decades ago, during the heyday of the bullpup, one could be forgiven for thinking it was just a matter of time before the “stockless” rifle became the de-facto standard configuration of modern infantry rifles.
 Yet, that hasn’t happened, and in fact fewer and fewer companies are offering military rifles of that type.
 This is closely related to the fact that several nations that have used bullpups for decades have already dropped (e.g., New Zealand), or are poised to drop (e.g., France) bullpup rifles in favor of conventional-layout ones.
 The bullpup isn’t yet dead on the military market, but very few new military bullpup rifles exist, and most of those are designs that are at least 15 years old.
 Why?